wagatoken/waga-dao-backend/README.md

 **Example Cross-Chain Flows:**

 1. **PAXG Donation (Ethereum → Base):**
-     - Donor sends PAXG to a CCIP sender contract on Ethereum.
+     - Donor sends PAXG to `MainnetCollateralManager` on Ethereum.
+     - **PAXG stored as gold-backed treasury reserves** on Ethereum mainnet.
-     - Chainlink CCIP relays the message to `DonationHandler` on Base.
+     - Chainlink CCIP relays donation message to `DonationHandler` on Base.
      - `DonationHandler` validates the source, decodes donor and amount, mints VERT, and logs the event.
+     - **No actual PAXG transferred cross-chain** - only messaging for governance token minting.

 2. **Governance Instruction (Base → Arbitrum):**
      - DAO proposal on Base triggers a governance action (e.g., "HARVEST_YIELD").